KarthikSwasaka/Delinquency-Telecom-Model/README.md

 # Delinquency-Telecom-Model
-model which can predict in terms of a probability for each loan transaction, whether the customer will be paying back the loaned amount within 5 days of insurance of loan
+ANN model which can predict in terms of a probability for each loan transaction, whether the customer will be paying back the loaned amount within 5 days of insurance of loan.